Batlez/CloakBox/README.md

 <details>
 <summary>Fix “Windows version not showing” when creating a VM</summary>

-**Disable** SV-IOR setting in your Motherboards BIOS as its a Virtualization issue
+**Disable** SV-IOV setting in your motherboard's BIOS, it should be under: PCI Configuration
 </details>

 ## ⚡ Quick Start